zamazan4ik/awesome-pgo/article/article.md

 Narrowing the place where the performance is decreased is another topic to discuss.
 Here you will need to profile your application before and after PGO optimization, and then compare them to find a diff.
 Tools like [Differential Flame Graphs](https://www.brendangregg.com/blog/2014-11-09/differential-flame-graphs.html) can help here.
 If you prefer to use other profiling tools - please check the corresponding documentation for them.

-### How should I collect PGO profiles?

-TODO: Write in the article about manual profile dump via the compiler runtime profile infra

 ### How long should I collect PGO profiles?

 Actually, compiler don't care about how long did you collect your PGO profile.
 The only thing that compiler cares is how much of your code is *covered* in your PGO profile.
 If ~100% percent of your code is executed during the 100ms of execution and this execution completely represents your target workload - there is no need to spend more time with PGO profile collection.
 In many real scenarios, even if your training workload takes **hours** to complete, you spend most of the time in the same places of your code, so there is no a critical need in waiting for the end.
 As an example you can check my [experiment](https://github.com/llvm/llvm-project/issues/63486#issuecomment-1607953028) with LLD and ClickHouse.
 However, if your workload takes a long period of time to complete, and during the execution it touches different places of code at different time points, and you want to optimize your application as much as possible - in ideal world you need to collect the PGO profile from the whole training script.
 So statements like "You don't need to large PGO profiles for optimizing your software" ([click](https://github.com/llvm/llvm-project/issues/61711#issuecomment-1497184801)) are only partially true.
 In practice the answer is, again - "It depends".